unisse-courses/s14-mp9/README.md

 1. Install Robo 3T through this link: https://robomongo.org/download
 2. Log in or register an acccount for MongoDB Atlas
 3. Connect Robo 3T with MongoDB Atlas

+Create a new project in MongoDB Atlas.
+Create a new cluster in MongoDB Atlas.

+Create or use an existing connection in Robo 3T.